tuxitop/khayyamJS/README.md

 * Modern view of the page, using no \<table\> elements.
 * Shows each session in a very nice table.
 * Uses no popups. (with the power of JQuery)
+* Shows Course requirements.

 # How to install
 ## Firefox:
 1. Install [Greasmonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/).
-2. Navigate to khayyamJS.user.script on github and click on the "Raw" botton and Install the script.
-Alternetively use this [link](khayyamJS.user.js?raw=true) and click install.
+2. Navigate to khayyamJS.user.script on github and click on the "Raw" button and Install the script.
+Alternatively use this [link](khayyamJS.user.js?raw=true) and click install.

 ## Chrome:
 1. Install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
-2. Navigate to khayyamJS.user.script on github and click on the "Raw" botton and Install the script.
-Alternetively use this [link](khayyamJS.user.js?raw=true) and click install.
+2. Navigate to khayyamJS.user.script on github and click on the "Raw" button and Install the script.
+Alternatively use this [link](khayyamJS.user.js?raw=true) and click install.

 # To do
-* Add support for course requirements.
 * Querying the courses.
 * Filtering the courses.
 * Selecting the courses and previewing the time sheet.